-Microsoft 365 collaboration tools: How to manage, share and secure files in OneDrive
+Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Image of dark green background with illustrated clouds and documents

-Collaboration plays a big part in our lives, both in and outside of work.
+Collaboration plays a big part in our lives, both in and outside work.
 We collaborate with our colleagues across teams and departments on all sorts of projects.
 What does all this collaboration have in common?
 Content.

 We collaborate on content constantly.
-Heck, I’m collaborating with my ShareGate friends right now working on this article!
+Heck, I’m collaborating with my ShareGate friends right now on this article!

 Microsoft 365 enables teamwork and content collaboration through a variety of products.
 This series of articles will focus on the ins and outs of three services that make up the backbone of content collaboration in the modern workplace: